Posted 24-Apr-2022 19:48:18

 First, consider insuring your horse.
-Rates for Mortality (equine life insurance) coverage for the typical performance horse aged 2-14 generally run from 2.9% to 3.7% of the insured value, depending on the horse’s use, breed, competition level, and the insurance company offering coverage.
-So, for example, the Full Mortality premium for a 10-year-old Dressage, Cutting or Reining horse insured at a value of $10,000 could be as low as $290-$300 a year.
-Or for a Hunter/Jumper or Roping horse it could be in the range of $325-$360 a year.
-And for Pleasure horses not used for a specific discipline or doing any jumping, it could be as low as $300-$325 a year.
-This equine life insurance policy also usually covers for theft, and typically includes at no charge up to $5,000 (depending on the insurance company and the horse’s insured value) of free Emergency Colic Surgery coverage, providing the horse does not have a colic history.
+Rates for Mortality (equine life insurance) coverage for the typical performance horse aged 2-14 generally run from 2.9% to 3.9% of the insured value, depending on the horse’s use, breed, competition level, and the insurance company offering coverage.
+So for example, the Full Mortality premium for a 10-year-old Dressage, Cutting or Reining horse insured at a value of $10,000 could be as low as $290-$300 a year.
+Or for a Hunter/Jumper or Roping horse it could be in the range of $325-$370 a year.
+And for Pleasure horses not used for a specific discipline or doing any jumping, it could be in the ballpark of $300-$325 a year.
+This equine life insurance policy also usually covers for theft, and typically includes at no charge potentially as much as $5,000 (depending on the insurance company and the horse’s insured value) of free Emergency Colic Surgery coverage, providing the horse does not have a colic history.
 To get a free horse insurance quote, go to our QUOTE page, and to learn how quick, easy, and economical coverage can be, check out our 5 Common Horse Insurance Misconceptions Blog.

-The word ‘colic’ strikes fear in the hearts of horse owners around the globe.
-Our anecdotal research has shown that colic and related intestinal issues also rank highly as common causes of death, as well as substantial vet bills for surgeries or even just staying at the vet hospital for a few days.
+The word ‘colic’ caused a sinking feeling in the stomachs of horse owners around the globe.
+Our anecdotal research has shown that colic and related intestinal issues also rank highly as common causes of death, and are also responsible for substantial vet bills for successful surgeries or even when no surgery is required, but the horse is treated medically and monitored at the vet hospital for a few days.

-And again, we see these types of claims across the board, regardless of breed, discipline, or value.
+And again, we see these types of claims across all breeds, disciplines, and values.
 Horses receiving the best feed, hay, grass, training, turn out, veterinary care, and practically 24-hour monitoring can still end up on the operating table.

 And while the prognosis has become significantly more positive over the years, with more horses not only surviving colic surgery but also going on to have long, successful, colic-free careers, an unfortunate number still die before, during, or after surgery due to a variety of reasons.
 In some cases, the colic comes on suddenly during the night, and the horse has passed away before help arrives in the morning.
 In other cases, even with prompt care and attention, by the time the horse makes it to the hospital too much damage has been done.
 And in others, post-operative complications develop that cannot be overcome.